explaingit

 USE CASE 1

-Run automated security tests on your web app every time you deploy to catch new vulnerabilities before they reach production.
+Run automated security tests against your web app after every deployment to catch new vulnerabilities before attackers do.

 USE CASE 2